Linsonng/Linsonng.github.io/index.md

 _Institute of Automation, Chinese Academy of Science_<br>
 _Academic Supervisor: Prof. Jian Cheng (Research Fellow), Dr. Chenghua Li, May 2021~June 2022<br>

 In this project, our lab focused on denoising network acceleration based on convolutional neural networks.
-The research was run in PyTorch, a popular machine learning library, and on GPU (RTX TITAN).
+The research was run with PyTorch, a popular machine learning library, and on GPU (RTX TITAN).
 Currently, I'm trying to use 3D convolution to further improve my network.
 Here are some of my work(before 2022.6):<br>
 * Reproduced and retrained serveral video-denoising models, all of them were based on or designed from recent papers. <br>
 * Tested and reduced the inference time while keeping PSNR(Peak Signal to Noise Ratio) high. <br>
-* Pruning was the first way I turned to, and I also developed some other architectures and tried many tricks. <br>
+* Pruning was the first way I applied, and I also developed some other architectures and tried many tricks. <br>
 * To propose a better motion modeling scheme based on 3D convolution.<br>
 * Not only in denoising, I also did several tasks like reproducing segmentation networks and deploying apps.